ging0044/i10010n/readme.md

     }
 }
 ```
-> Note: you can put anything you want in the ID template string, but putting the index makes things a little clearer
+> Note: you can put anything you want in the ID template string values, but putting the indexes makes things a little clearer

 You don't have to define the base language, since your template strings are already in that language.
 Probably.